Dog owners are responsible for clearing up after their dogs.

 You could be fined if you don't pick up your dog's mess.
 This includes public places, such as:

-- playing fields
+- parks and playing fields

-- other open spaces with public access
+- any other open spaces with access for the public

 Dog waste bins

 There are hundreds of dog waste bins and litter bins across the borough, such as in parks and other open spaces that are popular with dog walkers.
 If there is a special dog waste bin please use it, otherwise it's fine to put securely tied bags of dog poo into a litter bin.

 If you spot an overflowing bin, or a bin that's damaged or missing, please report it here.
 You can also ask us to put a new bin in a problem area.

 You can download a sign to put in your window, or attach to your gate or fence:

 You may also be interested in: